"The Princess and the Frog" (2009): Ten Years Later I Still Love It

 I thought Tiana herself was a wonderfully written character.

 I know I said in my Pochahontas article that I don't identify with Tiana, even though she's black, and it's true.
 Tiana and I have nothing in common.
-I'm a spiritual vegan hippy who loves animals and has actually kissed a few frogs (thankfully, none have pressed charges) while Tiana is a super serious girly girl who hates frogs and doesn't know how to relax, man.
+I'm a pescatarian Buddhist who loves animals and has actually kissed a few frogs (thankfully, none have pressed charges) while Tiana is a super serious girly girl who hates frogs and doesn't know how to relax, man.

 And yet, even though she and I have nothing in common, I still appreciate her as a strong female character.